metacoglab/HMeta-d/README.md

 1) To get started, you need to first ensure JAGS (an MCMC language similar to BUGS) is installed on your machine.
 See here for further details:

 http://mcmc-jags.sourceforge.net/
-The code has been tested on JAGS 3.4.0; there are known compatibility issues with JAGS 4.X.
+The code has been tested on JAGS 3.4.0; there are compatibility issues between matjags and JAGS 4.X.
+The model files should work with later versions of JAGS when called from R.

 2) The main functions are fit_meta_d_mcmc (for fitting individual subject data) and fit_meta_d_mcmc_group (for hierarchical fits of group data).
 More information is contained in the help of these two functions.
 To get started try running exampleFit or exampleFit_group.